 Whatever the reason for eliminating this ingredient from your cat’s diet, our reviews are here to help.
 Alternate sources of protein can provide the same essential nutrients that cats need every day.
-We gathered the best poultry-free dry and wet cat foods so you can browse the components of each and decide which is the right choice for your feline.
+We gathered the best poultry-free cat foods, both dry and wet so you can browse the components of each and decide which is the right choice for your feline.

 |First protein source:||Beef|

-2. Fancy Feast Cod, Sole, & Shrimp Pate Canned Cat Food — Best Value
+2. Fancy Feast Fish & Shrimp Pate Canned Cat Food — Best Value

 |First protein source:||Cod|